-There are over 270 Immigration Judges in Immigration Courts nationwide.
-Immigration Judges determine removability and rule on applications for relief from removal (asylum, adjustment of status, cancellation of removal, waivers, etc.)
+There are over 300 Immigration Judges in Immigration Courts nationwide.
+Immigration Judges determine removability and rule on applications for relief from removal like asylum, adjustment of status, cancellation of removal and various types of waiver waivers.

-Our deportation defense attorneys Jennifer Cohn Rozdzielski, Giselle Sotelo have many years of experience representing of our clients in Immigration Courts and in Federal Courts across the United States.
-The decisions of Immigration Judges are final unless timely appealed or certified to the Board of Immigration Appeals.
-However, some decisions can be reopened or reconsidered.
-This page links to the contact information for all Immigration Courts and gives you access to the Immigration Judge Benchbook and the Immigration Court Practice Manual.
+Our deportation defense attorneys This page links to the contact information for all Immigration Courts and gives you access to the Immigration Court Practice Manual.
 It allows you to gain information about all Immigration Judges across the U.S.